jsolve/jsolve.github.io/_posts/2015-05-23-jsolve-in-maven-central.markdown

 tags: java, sweetener, oven, type-converter, maven
 author: Łukasz Stypka
 ---
+Jsolve - Projects in Maven Central!
 From now Sweetener, Oven and Type-converter are in Maven Cetral.
 Just add the below dependency to your pom file.

 #### Sweetener
 {% highlight java %}